 White cauliflower is by far the predominant type of this cruciferous vegetable, but purple, orange, and green varieties also exist.

 - Orange cauliflower.
-Also called Cheddar Cauliflower or Orange Bouquet Cauliflower, this type of cauliflower owes its color to a genetic mutation that allows it to hold more beta carotene than its white counterpart.
+Also called Cheddar Cauliflower or Orange Bouquet Cauliflower, this variety owes its color to a genetic mutation that allows it to hold more beta carotene than its white counterpart.

 - Green cauliflower (broccoflower).
 This is a hybrid of broccoli and cauliflower.
-There are two variants, one shaped like regular cauliflower, the other (Romanesco) with pointed, conical spiraling clusters of florets.
-Green cauliflower contains more beta carotene than white cauliflower, but less than broccoli.
+One variant is shaped like regular cauliflower; the other (Romanesco) has pointed, conical spiraling clusters of florets.
+Green cauliflower has more beta carotene than white cauliflower but less than orange cauliflower and broccoli.

 - Purple cauliflower.
 This may be referred to as Sicilian Violet, Violet Queen, or Graffiti Cauliflower.
 Anthocyanins, the phytochemicals responsible for purple cauliflower’s vibrant hue, are also found in other red, blue, or purple fruits and vegetables, as well as in red wine.

 - Caulilini.
 This newly available cauliflower spinoff has long green stems and pale yellow to light green flowery florets.
 Good either raw or cooked, it is sweeter and even milder in flavor than regular cauliflower and takes on the flavors of what is added to it.
 The florets crisp up easily in the oven or cook quickly in a stir-fry.
 They can also be served grilled or steamed.